corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/8 - Identity, Encryption and Security/Identity/Cognito.md

 ### Hosted UI
 - Custom logo

+### Custom Domain
-- Custom Domain: must create an ACM Certificate
+- must create an ACM Certificate

+### Adaptive Authentication
+- blocks sign-ins or require MFA if login appears suspicious

+### Decoding a ID Token; JWT - JSON web token
+- The signature must be verified to ensure the JWT can be trusted

-- Adaptive Authentication
+## ALB - User Authentication

 ## Cognito Identity Pools (Federated Identities)
 - Get identities for “users” so they obtain temporary AWS credentials